mechatama/bigcommerce-api-docs/resources/orders.md

 The Orders POST resource allows you to manually create and submit an order.

 You can create overrides for values such as product prices, subtotal and totals.
-When not supplied the resource will use the pre-set store values and do the calculation automatically, respecting tax rules which are applicable to the billing/shipping address of the order.
+When not supplied, the resource will use the pre-set store values and do the calculation automatically, respecting tax rules which are applicable to the billing/shipping address of the order.

 ##### Specifics on Products